greenbone/actions/download-artifact/README.md

 GitHub Action to download artifacts of a workflow run.

-For finding a corresponding workflow run currently only workflow runs with an event of `schedule` and `workflow_dispatch` are considered.
+For finding a corresponding workflow run currently only successfully finished workflow runs with an event of `schedule` and `workflow_dispatch` are considered.
 The action loads workflow runs with these events and downloads the artifact(s) from the newest run.

 To use this action you need to add the following code to your workflow file (for example `.github/workflows/artifacts.yml`):